SokichiFujita/iOS-icon-generator/README.md

 ## Caution

 This is a work in progress repository.
-Currently, it is not intended for general users.
+Currently, it is itended for limited use case.

 ## Installation